 - When ready to share, click Save.

-The email will send the recipient(s) a link to the shared folder and also to the Upload folder (refer to Sharing the Upload Folder with the Client).
+The email will send the recipient(s) a link to the Share Folder and also to the Upload Folder (refer to Sharing the Upload Folder with the Client).

-- Make any changes as required to the email, select if you want to save it as a "Draft in FYI", "Draft in Outlook" or "Send Immediately".
+- Make any changes as required to the email, for example to the filing, and select if you want to save it as a "Draft in FYI", "Draft in Outlook" or "Send Immediately".

 - Click Create to create the email.
-If you have selected "Draft in FYI" it displays in the editor, or if you have selected "Draft in Outlook" it is added to the FYI - Drafts folder in your Outlook and you can then send the email in the usual way.
+If you have selected "Draft in FYI" it displays in the editor, or if you have selected "Draft in Outlook" it is added to the FYI - Drafts folder in your Outlook.

 This sends an email to the selected user(s) to advise them they have shared folder access.
-The link can also be copied and sent manually at any time if the link needs to be resent (refer to Resending the Link below).
+The links can also be sent manually at any time if the link needs to be resent (refer to Resending the Link below).

 You can select additional email addresses at a later time in the same way if additional people need access to the client's folder.
-The could be any of the contacts for the client that show in the drop-list or to a guest and the selected user is set as the recipient of the email that is sent.
+They could be any of the contacts for the client that show in the drop-list, or any other users who need access, and the selected user is set as the recipient of the email that is sent.

-Sharing the OneDrive folder with a Guest User
+Sharing the OneDrive Folder with a User who is not the Client or a Client Contact

 - In the Sharing Settings, click Give user access.